Recovering After a House Fire in Simple Steps

 Windows and Skylights

-Arranging landscape features with both horizontal and vertical space may disrupt a fire from spreading.
-Make sure to maintain your landscape by keeping your plants alive and pruned.
-Dead plants may act as a source of fuel for a fire.
-Avoid having combustible landscaping material including plants within 30 feet of your home.
-Fencing, gazebos and other decorative features should be as fire resistant and strategically placed as possible.
+There are no fireproof plants, but high-moisture plants that grow close to the ground are less susceptible to catching fire.
+Pine and fir trees, however, are excellent tinder.
+What's more, dead plants may act as a source of fuel for a fire.
+Avoid having combustible plants within 30 feet of your home.
+Finally, fencing, gazebos and other decorative features should be as fire resistant and strategically placed as possible.

 Looking for Home Insurance?

 Compare rates from dozens of companies in less than 3 minutes.

 Do you hear gurgling or trickling noises from the toilet?
 Does water drain slowly?
 Do you have a sink hole in your yard?
 Is your grass suddenly vibrantly green in patches?

 If you're a new homeowner or if you simply decided to look into what homeowners insurance covers, we have answers about your policy.

 For tree removal you will have to first pay your deductible, which costs anywhere between $250 and $1,000.
 Also, your rate may go up if you file a claim.

 According to the Centers for Disease Control and Prevention (CDC), approximately 10 people die from unintentional drowning every single day.

 Homeowners insurance was designed to pay for repair damage that is covered in your policy.
 Let's look at roof damage home insurance claims.